-- The school works, wherever possible, in full partnership with parents and carers to ensure a collaborative approach to meeting pupils' needs. - However, all complaints are taken seriously and will be heard through the school's complaints procedure. - In most instances complaints can be resolved at class teacher level.
-However, if this is not possible, complaints relating to SEN should be addressed to the Senco and/or the Headteacher. - If a situation remains unresolved then a letter outlining your concern should be sent formally to the Clerk to the Governors at the school address: - The Clerk to Governors is: Patricia Dixon
+- The school works, wherever possible, in full partnership with parents and carers to ensure a collaborative approach to meeting pupils' needs. - ❖ However, all complaints are taken seriously and will be heard through the school's complaints procedure. - ❖ In most instances complaints can be resolved at class teacher level.
+However, if this is not possible, complaints relating to SEN should be addressed to the SENCo and/or the Headteacher. - If a situation remains unresolved then a letter outlining your concern should be sent formally to the Clerk to the Governors at the school address: - The Clerk to Governors is: Jo Ingle

-St Peter at Gowts Church of England Primary School Pennell Street Lincoln LN57TA procedure fails to resolve a situation pertaining to a
+St Peter at Gowts Church of England Primary School

+Pennell Street

+Lincoln LN57TA

-If the normal Governance procedure fails to resolve a situation pertaining to a child with special educational needs and/or disability, then you would need to contact the Local Authority Head of Service for Additional Needs:
+❖ If the normal Governance procedure fails to resolve a situation pertaining to a child with special educational needs and/or disability, then you would need to contact the Local Authority Head of Service for Additional Needs: